Training & Education

 PSC offers training in HPC, Big Data, bioinformatics, biomolecular simulation, and more.
 Workshops address topics ranging from code optimization and parallel programming to specific scientific interests.

-This highly renowned series educates hundreds of students monthly on a variety of HPC topics, including Big Data and GPU and parallel programming.
-Workshops are broadcast live to dozens of satellite sites, reaching more than 10,000 participants in five years.
+This renowned series educates hundreds of students monthly on a variety of HPC topics, including Big Data, and GPU and parallel programming.
+Workshops are broadcast live to dozens of satellite sites, and have reached more than 10,000 participants in five years.

-Training on Anton, a special purpose supercomputer for biomolecular simulation designed and constructed by D. E. Shaw Research, is conducted yearly for researchers who have received an Anton allocation.
+Training on Anton 2, a special purpose supercomputer for biomolecular simulation, designed and constructed by D. E. Shaw Research, is conducted yearly for researchers who have received an Anton allocation.

-PSC STEM programs and educator resources provide content material on-line for K-12 teachers and students.
+PSC STEM programs and educator resources provide online content for K-12 teachers and students.
 Many also offer workshops (with Act 48 hours) on how to effectively use the materials.
-PSC features Pre-College programs, Resource libraries and Bioinformatics activities across multiple disciplines.
-For more information on incorporating these materials in a workshop or professional learning experience contact firstname.lastname@example.org.
+PSC features pre-college programs, resource libraries, and bioinformatics activities across multiple disciplines.
+For more information on incorporating these materials into a workshop or professional learning experience, contact firstname.lastname@example.org.